XyrusTheVirus/qualifire-home-assignment/README.md

     - Routes tests confirm that endpoints are wired correctly.

 This combination helps ensure that core behaviors—auth, quota, metrics, error handling, and routing—remain stable and regressions are caught early.

 ---

+---
+## Improvements and Future Work

+The keys for improvement regarding the API are:

+1. The whole process of interacting with the LLM providers should be done by message queue (RabbitMQ, Kafka, etc.), so the response to the client won;t take to long in case the communication with the provider is hanging.
+The response then can be sent to the cline via websocket or polling (Depends on the number of users and resources)
+2. In case of high traffic.
+We can use load balancer to distribute the traffic.
+3. Metrics and statistics should be stored in Redis so we can fetch them quickly and have historical data.
+4. All API keys should be encrypted and stored in a database or secret manager.
+5. Logging should be stored in No SQL database like ElasticSearch for better search and analytics.
+6. The maximum quotas and tokens should be defined inside the provider configurations (File, DB, etc.).

+---
+## Notes
+- I didn't manage to make the API work with both Open API and  Anthropic API.
+Hence, I wrote some comprehensive tests to verify the communication for both providers.

+---